pererinha/NotThatUselessProjectReport/README.md

 ### Instalation

 You can [download it](https://github.com/pererinha/NotThatUselessProjectReport/archive/master.zip) unzip and copy the files onto your packages folder.
+And don't forget to rename do folder from `NotThatUselessProjectReport-master` to `NotThatUselessProjectReport`

 I'm waiting the Package Control team approval.